Somatic symptom disorder

 Exams and Tests

 You will have a complete physical exam.
-Your health care provider may do certain tests to find any physical causes.
+Your provider may do certain tests to find any physical causes.
 The types of tests that are done depend on what symptoms you have.

 Your provider may refer you to a mental health provider.
 The mental health provider may do further testing.